-Solenoid valves are often used for hydraulic valves and injectors, and the mover itself is placed in high pressure liquid and encounters flow resistance.
-Since the mover employs a guide to move, there is error with the possibility to cause an inclination.
+Solenoid valves are often used for hydraulic valves and injectors, and the movable part itself is placed in high pressure liquid and encounters flow resistance.
+Since the movable part uses a guide to move, there is error with the possibility to cause an inclination.
 In the case of inclination, the electromagnetic attraction force is unbalanced, so it is necessary to confirm beforehand whether or the force acts in the proper direction.

-It is beneficial to examine in advance whether a change in attractive force when inclination occurs or whether an unbalanced force generated in the mover effects the alignment and contributes to worsening the alignment.
+It is useful to examine by FEA beforehand whether there is a change in the attractive force when there is an inclination and whether an unbalanced force causes the movable part to become unaligned.

-In this example, an example is presented where the influence on the electromagnetic force for various positions of the mover from the presence or absence of inclination is confirmed at each position of the movable part.
+In this example, an example is presented where the influence on the electromagnetic force by the presence or absence of inclination is confirmed at each position of the movable part.

-Fig. 2 shows the attractive force from the inclination for each mover position, and Fig. 3 shows the torque about the center axis of the inclination.
+Fig. 2 shows the attractive force from the inclination at each movable part position, and Fig. 3 shows the torque around the center axis of the inclination.

-From Fig. 2, it can be seen that the inclination has almost no effect on the attractive force when the gap length is 3.6 mm, but the attractive force increases by 20% without inclination compared with inclination at 1.9 mm and decreases by 3% at 0.2 mm.
+As can be seen in Fig. 2, the inclination has almost no affect on the attractive force at the gap length of 3.6 mm, but the attractive force increases by 20% without inclination compared with inclination at 1.9 mm, and decreases by 3% at 0.2 mm.

-From Fig. 3, it can be seen that the torque becomes larger as the gap length becomes shorter.
-In this example, since the positive direction of the torque and the direction of the center axis of inclination are made to coincide with each other, it is seen that the unbalanced force generated in the mover acts in a direction to increase the inclination.
+As shown in Fig. 3, with inclination it can be seen that the torque becomes larger as the gap length becomes shorter.
+In this example, since the positive direction of the torque and the direction of the center axis of inclination are made to coincide with each other, it is seen that the unbalanced force generated in the movable part acts in a direction to increase the inclination.

-Fig. 4 to Fig. 6 show the electromagnetic force distributions in the vicinity of the moving part for each position.
+Fig. 4 to Fig. 6 show the electromagnetic force distribution around the movable part at each position.